-1. Complete training in conducting and using a Functional Behavioral Assessment.
+- 1. Complete training in conducting and using a Functional Behavioral Assessment. - 2.
+Complete training in positive behavioral support.

 When rendering Life Sharing via remote support to participants, the Life Sharing provider must have a supportive technology professional (direct, contracted, or in a consulting capacity) available who has either a current Assistive Technology Professional certificate from Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) or Enabling Technology Integration Specialist SHIFT certification.
 The supportive technology professional is responsible for the following as part of the Life Sharing service: